Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 We like to make copies of our passports and carry those with us for identification purposes, but leave the original in a safe place at the hotel.

-If someone were to get ahold of your passport, they could use it to “hold you hostage” until you pay them money.
+If someone were to get hold of your passport, they could use it to “hold you hostage” until you pay them money.

-17. Do your research if want to live in Colombia
+17. Do your research if you want to live in Colombia

 If you are interested in living in Colombia, be sure to do your research and pick the best area to live.
 Some people I knew wanted to have a “Colombian experience” by living with a family.
-Everyone that chose to do this, had a nightmare situation.
+Everyone who chose to do this had a nightmare situation.

 18. Learn a little Spanish before traveling to Colombia